MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-center-of-excellence.md

 ---
-title: "Power BI adoption framework: Center of Excellence"
+title: "Power BI adoption roadmap: Center of Excellence"
 description: Establish a Center of Excellence (COE) to drive strong and successful adoption of Power BI.
 author: peter-myers
 ms.author: maroche